volkandindar/agartha/README.md

 Here is a small tutorial how to use.

 ## Installation
-You should download 'jython' file and set your environment first:
+You should download 'Jython' file and set your environment first:
 - Burp Menu > Extender > Options > Python Environment > Locate Jython standalone jar file (tested in Jython v2.7.3).

 You can install Agartha through official store: